timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 One of the apps logged my out of my other phone.
 The other functioning app offered to transfer a "digital key" to the new device, and without that allowed me to use the first phone to generate a login code and use that to poke around.
 I didn't try transferring the key.

+More worrying was the realisation that I'd been locked in to running a google/iOS locked-down device by one of the banks as they are an "app-first" bank.
+You can't even use the online banking without the phone app, and the phone app requires a locked and signed phone.
+It's only by going on this very journey of actually trying to set up a phone that I control that I'd even noticed this insidious creeping embrace of platform-lockin.
+So now to truly escape the platform, I have to change banks as well.

 #### Google calendar (mostly working)

 I'm afraid I still use google's calendar, and there's a high cost of change as I've got my other half using a shared calendar.
 The calendar worked fine, although oddly the "widget" (view of calendar that can be placed on the phone's desktop when unlocked) was blank until I left the phone in the drawer with wifi off for two days.
 For who-knows-what reason when I got it out the drawer it has started working.